 - Founder of many eclectic ensembles, including The Doc Wallace Trio, Hat Trick, KNOT, Music Unlocked!, and the Teaching Artist Ensemble of the New York Philharmonic

 - Educator who has worked for numerous arts institutions, including the Juilliard School, the New York Philharmonic, Carnegie Hall, the Los Angeles Philharmonic, and the Chamber Society of Lincoln Center, among others

-- Award-winning composer with commissions from the New York Philharmonic, Carnegie Hall, the Juilliard School, Rachel Barton Pine, the Marian Anderson String Quartet
+- Award-winning composer with commissions from the New York Philharmonic, Carnegie Hall, the Juilliard School, Rachel Barton Pine, and the Marian Anderson String Quartet

 - Author of Reaching Out: A Musician’s Guide to Interactive Performance (McGraw Hill)